praveenabt/praveenabt.github.io/_pages/about.md

 I work at the intersection of **Systems, Networks, and Security**.
 My current focus is on designing and building networked systems that make networks easy to manage, secure, and robust, by using exciting emerging technologies such as Software-Defined Networking (SDN) and P4-based programmable data planes.

 I am actively looking for full time candidates to work on some exciting research problems in the above areas for atleast one year.
-Write to me along with (1) your CV and (2) mention why you are interested in the networked systems area.
+If you are interested, please apply by filling [this](https://forms.gle/Cq2EBi48TTe27yKWA) form.
+We will screen the applications and get back to you.

-Email ID: praveent at cse dot iith dot ac dot in
+Contact email id: praveent at cse dot iith dot ac dot in

 ## Publications
 <div style="width: 1200px;">